stark12k/Student-Management-JDBC/README.md

 ## Database Setup

 - This project is done in MySQL.
+(I'll also add postgresql in near future)
 - Create a database under any name (Ex: Student, StudentData etc) and name the schema as StudentTable.
 - Under the schema, create a table and set the values for the table.
 - Once the database is setup, you are ready to perform jdbc operations.